 - Give yourself time to recover between exercises.
 Your body needs time to rest

 - Maintain an ideal weight – Your knees are joints that handle pressure and shock on a daily basis.
 Maintaining an ideal weight will help ease the stress on those joints.
 Being overweight adds to the stress on your joints and can lead to future problems.
+But also please know that you are not doomed to have knee pain if you are overweight; we help plenty of people recover fully from their knee pain despite them not being at their ideal weight so please don’t let that hold you back from getting help!

 - Eat an anti-inflammatory diet – This helps with maintaining weight, helps to improve recovery rate and lowers the chances of developing arthritis or osteoporosis and reduces inflammation.